The Fix | Analysis

 Corey Lewandowski, Trump’s original campaign manager and a top TV surrogate, was fired after a year.
 His replacement, campaign chairman Paul Manafort, lasted just two months.

-Manafort' successor, Kellyanne Conway, remains a Trump adviser but has had ups and downs as a spokeswoman.
-She was reportedly benched from TV for a week in February, though she denied that her absence was related to appearances that attracted negative attention.
+Manafort’ successor, Kellyanne Conway, remains a Trump adviser but has had ups and downs as a spokeswoman.
+She was reportedly benched from TV for a week last February, though she denied that her absence was related to appearances that attracted negative attention.

 Katrina Pierson, who was Trump’s principal spokeswoman in the final year of the campaign, turned down an offer to join the White House communications team.